ricemery/Assertions2AssertJ/README.md

 # Assertions2AssertJ

-IntelliJ Plugin to convert Junit and Hamcrest Assertions to AssertJ Assertions.
+Helper plugin to convert Junit and Hamcrest Assertions to AssertJ.
 The conversion can be run on a single file, a module or an entire project.

+The plugin will aid in the conversion of assert statements, but does not support conversion of all Hamcrest and Junit asserts scenarios.
+Some manual intervention may be needed.

 Note that AssertJ must be included in the IntelliJ project classpath for the Plugin to successfully complete.